varunj166/react-proforma/README.md

 [(See the docs for all available chaining methods and their specific signatures.)](#fieldvalidator)

-And that's all it takes to perform cross-field validation with React Proforma.
+And that's all it takes to perform cross-field validation with React Proforma!

 Here's what we've created so far: